Compute user roles

 Read-only access to all results under

-Monitor, but no access to change policy or settings.
+Monitor, but no access to view or change policy or settings.

 Define policy and monitor vulnerabilities and compliance.

 DevOps users that also need to define policy and monitor vulnerabilities and compliance.